Find out about the benefits of buying an electric car, how to insure one, and which are the best electric car models for 2018.

 Tesla Model S

-No list of electric cars would be complete without the mention of Tesla.
+While it may not be one of the cheapest electric cars to insure, no EV list would be complete without the mention of Tesla.
 With impressive range specifications and even self-driving capabilities, the Tesla model S is a performance car with an electric heart.

 Unsurprisingly, with its high value and performance, the Tesla Model S is in insurance group 50 (the highest allocation available).